xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 3.  **Relative path to an external subschema**: The local fragment can be a relative path to the JSON Schema to apply.
 Note that the relative path uses the JSON field name `work` and not the `$id` value.
 4.  **Local reference**: You can reference the schema itself.
 When `$ref` does not have an absolute URI before the `#` char, the local fragment is resolved locally.

 This example gives you a complete tool belt and helps you to define your own schema’s references.
 This setup covers the most common use cases.
 In fact, the specification is comprehensive and covers many more use cases that could not adapt to our applications.
-You may refer to the official documentation example to deep dive into `$ref` and `$id` linking <https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2.4>.
+You may refer to the official [documentation example](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2.4) to deep dive into `$ref` and `$id` linking.

 We have learned how to share schemas across the application and use them in our routes’ configuration.
 But how can we read them?
 Let’s find out in the next section.

-#### Retrieving your schemas
+#### Retrieving your schemas {#retrieving-your-schemas}

 You must be aware that the schemas added through the `addSchema()` method are stored in a `bucket` component.
 Every plugin instance has one `bucket` instance to support the encapsulation.
 Let’s see this code: